imi-checkpoint/brzodolokacije/README.md

 - Node

-You can download apk on following link
+You can download the application on the following link:
 > `http://147.91.204.115:10069/`
 > Username: `admin`
 > Password: `Po1ntCheck`

-Test user accounts
+Test user accounts:
 > Username: `user1`
 > Password: `testuser1`